mijaevans/ember-vec-computed/README.md

 Currently, this is a learning project.
 The computed properties should use the arrayComputed and reduceComputed methods.
 More computed properties will be added soon.

-Many thanks to the ember-cpm project [https://github.com/cibernox/ember-cpm].
+Many thanks to the [ember-cpm] (https://github.com/cibernox/ember-cpm) project.
 It was a great example on how to do this properly.